A Case of Identity: Plot

 Mary Sutherland, a working-class girl who possesses a generous income as a result of a bequest from a relative, comes to Sherlock Holmes and Dr. Watson for help after her fiancé, Hosmer Angel, disappears on their wedding day.
-Angel, Holmes learns, was a quiet and secretive man who always wore a pair of tinted glasses and would not give Sutherland his address, insisting that she leave letters at the local post office instead.
-He would only meet her when her disapproving stepfather, James Windibank, was out of the country on business.
+Angel, Holmes learns, was a quiet and secretive man who always wore a pair of tinted glasses, had a thick beard and mustache, and would not give Sutherland his address, insisting that she leave letters at the local post office instead.
+He would only meet her when her disapproving stepfather, James Windibank, was out of the country on business, and he wrote letters to her exclusively on a typewriter.

 Holmes easily deduces that Windibank and Angel are the same person.
 Windibank knew that he could only benefit from his stepdaughter's income while she remained unmarried, and so he hatched a plan to keep her single indefinitely.
 As "Hosmer Angel", he successfully sought her hand; he then engineered Angel's disappearance before the marriage could take place.
 As he had hoped, Sutherland remained loyal to Angel, saying she could never love another.
+Holmes confirmed his suspicions by comparing the letters from Angel to one Windibank had written and determining that a typewriter at Windibank's office had been used to compose all of them.

+Windibank boasts to Holmes that he has broken no laws, but flees when Holmes threatens to beat him with a riding crop.
 Holmes chooses not to divulge his findings to Sutherland, knowing she will not believe him anyway.
 He advises her to forget about Angel, though his words have little effect on her.
 As for Windibank, Holmes predicts that his wicked ways will eventually lead him to the gallows.